babylonhealth/ios-playbook/Cookbook/Technical-Documents/Localizations.md

 Note: the translations will be done by a third party that has access to Lokalise.
 Your squad should notify them to translate the new strings.

 ### Edit a key/value
 Search and select the key you'd like to update and change any language you need.
-The languages you may not have the values will be marked as `Not-verified` and the translators will take care.
+The languages that have no values will be marked as `Not-verified` and the translators will take care of them.

 ## How to add a new Language/Locale